AirSimDroneSimulator/AirSim/doc/Proposal.md

 In the third step, actions on all axes are open for the agent, we want to design a policy which can move from A to B.

-### Object Detection

-We will create some new objects, like some Hello Kitty, in the unreal world.
-Then design some algorithms for detecting and route planning in a certain area.